-In response, the Student Affairs Committee had originally pursued a charge for a Smoke-Free Rutgers but was met with speculation that such policy would not be possible in New Jersey because of specific union laws that protect the employee's rights to smoke.
-The Students Affairs committee further researched the issue, and its finds and recommendations are contained in this report.
+In response, the Student Affairs Committee had originally pursued a charge for a Smoke-Free Rutgers but was met with speculation that such policy would not be possible in New Jersey because of specific union laws that protect employees' rights to smoke.
+The Students Affairs Committee further researched the issue, and its findings and recommendations are contained in this report.